 As you can see in the scan below, the cover has some tears at the top and there was some schmutz on the cover.

 Adventure Comics #416 (March 1972) GD 2.0 $12.00

 This issue was also known as DC 100 Pages Super Spectacular #10.
 There were 22 super spectaculars published between 1971 to 1973.
 This cover honors the world’s greatest super-females with a wrap-around cover that shows 19 selected female DC characters standing in a V-formation with Wonder Woman on one end and Hawkgirl on the other end.
 This is significant because Hawkgirl and Wonder Woman have been around the longest.
 The book is rated “good 2.0” and there is some slight tearing on the lower part of the binding.

 Justice League of America #135 (Oct 1976) GD 2.0 $2.49

-This issue is the only one of the annual “crisis” issues where Hawkgirl appears on the cover.
-Even then she only appears as a bust upon the right-side of the banner.
+This issue is the only annual “crisis” issues where Hawkgirl appears on the cover.
+Even then she appears as a bust upon the right-side of the banner.
 On the title page, HG is listed as a special guest star; however, she appears nowhere else within this issue.
 She does not put in an appearance in this story until part two in the next issue, JLA #136.